-*Due to COVID-19 restrictions, the gallery is closed.
-Please enjoy the exhibit online.
+*Due to COVID-19 restrictions, the gallery was closed March 18th.
+Please take a virtual tour below and enjoy the exhibit online.

 Reception: Saturday, March 7, 2-4 pm